 At some level though, the introvert / extrovert personality preference is confused with our creative process that regularly utilizes the same mental processes described by our personality preference.
 This means while we may prefer certain parts of our creative process, the entire process is regularly engaged.

-the verbs (introversion and extroversion), which are together necessary parts of our creative process, and,
+the creative process, an action with both introversion and extroversion, are together necessary parts of our creative process, and,

 In my mid-20s, I tested as a "hard" introvert.
 At the time, I was a quantitative analyst and could enjoy spending my entire day analyzing (i.e., introverting) behavioral and credit data.

 In my late 30s, I tested as "on the bubble" between an introvert and an extrovert.
 At that time, I was an executive leading a Bank's Mortgage division.
 My personality evolved as an adaptation to my environment.

 I will say, I do think my "core" personality is still that of an introvert, even after I consciously committed to adapting [ii] to a more extroverted role.
 Think of our core personality as a state to which we may naturally return, especially under stress.
 To anticipate potential stress, I did develop some helpful tricks.
 A good example is when I attend industry conferences.
 Conferences like this tend to create an extroversion-intensive environment. (i.e., lots of blah, blah, blah... :) [iii] As such, there is a high likelihood I will spend most of my day communicating.
 While I enjoy what I'm discussing, it is mentally draining.
 This may sound like an introvert's nightmare, but, I could handle it with some preparation.
 My trick is to schedule downtime late in the afternoon.
 I would plan to spend an hour in my light-dimmed hotel room just resting my brain.
 After which, I am recharged for the evening's activities...which is probably more communicating!